PavanRangani/docs/docs/prd/philanthropy/export.md

 - Shows lot details of the payment.
 Each payment have one table.
 - If value is not available, shows - in the PDF and shows empty cell in the Excel.
 - Column name
+  - Type
+    - Applicable only for Excel.
+    - It shows type either Contribution or Grant.
+  - Foundation / Non-Profit Firm / Trust Name
+    - For Contribution, shows foundation name.
+    - For `Grant`, shows non-profit firm company name.
+  - Tax ID
+    - It shows the EIN of the Non-profit company or Foundation.
+  - Address
+    - It shows address of the Non-profit company or Foundation.
   - Payment Date
     - Applicable only for Excel
     - It shows the payment date